Bethel Township, Delaware County, Pennsylvania: Government

 Bethel township is governed by a Board of Supervisors.
-By referendum, the board was increased from 3 to 5 members in 2011.
-Currently terms of office are staggered.
-After 2017, all members will serve terms of 6 years.
+By referendum, the board was increased from three to five members in 2011.
+Currently, terms of office are staggered.
+Beginning in 2017, all members have served terms of six years.

 The Bethel Police Department is appointed by the Board of Supervisors.
 The management team consists of chief, sergeant, detective and are supported by approximately 15 patrol officers.
 They are the only Police Department in Delaware County that are not full-time police.

-Bethel Township is part of the Pennsylvania 5th Congressional District represented by Rep. Mary Gay Scanlon, the Pennsylvania House of Representatives, District 160 represented by Stephen Barrar and the Pennsylvania Senate, District 9 represented by Tom Killion.
+Bethel Township is part of the Pennsylvania 5th Congressional District, represented by Rep. Mary Gay Scanlon, the Pennsylvania House of Representatives, District 160, represented by Wendell Craig Williams and the Pennsylvania Senate, District 9, represented by John I. Kane.